esciencecenter-digital-skills/research-software-support/modules/publication/info.md

 order: 0
 ---

-Obtain the skills and knowledge necessary to address the following questions:
+In this module you will learn to answer the following questions:

 - What does publishing software mean?
 - Why should researchers publish their software?
 - Where should researchers publish their software?